 Benefit from personalised lessons: the tutor is there for you and only you, to work with you, meet your needs, and address your difficulties.

-More flexibility: unlike group classes, you can schedule private singing lessons for when you’re available rather than the same time on the same day every week.
+More flexibility: unlike group classes, you can schedule private singing lessons online for when you’re available rather than the same time on the same day every week.

 Create a special relationship: your private tutor is your partner when it comes to learning to sing, you won’t see them in the same way as a teacher in a singing class.